la2050/archive/_projects/2016/connecting-communities-of-support-with-families-who-have-a-critically-ill-young-child-or-parent.md

   - Publicity/awareness
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  Because caregivers face a 63% increase in illness and death, represent 62% of all bankruptcies, and lose 25% productivity at work, Here to Serve CONNECTS and organizes people, businesses and other charities with families in crisis to provide non-medical assistance.
+Here to Serve stands in the gap to provide communication and assistance with critical needs: meals, child, pet home care, respite, housekeeping, fundraising, and medical updates to avoid physical collapse of family and caregiver.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Total number of local
   social media friends and connections Angelenos have"]